-A contraceptive implant is a device that is put under the skin in order to offer you an even dose of contraception without you having to take a daily pill.
-It contains a progestogen hormone.
+A contraceptive implant is a small rod - about the size of a matchstick.
+The implant contains a progestogen hormone which provides contraception without you having to take a daily pill.
+The rod is put under the skin on your arm.
 The only contraceptive implant currently available in the UK is Nexplanon® (there are other devices available elsewhere in the world).

-Nexplanon® is a small rod 40 mm long and 2 mm wide.
+Nexplanon® is 40 mm long and 2 mm wide.
 That is, about the size of a normal matchstick.

 How effective is the implant?